-- 1. Move the cursor over the end of the first Groove clip in Track 2 until the cursor looks like this 🖽 . - 2.
-When the cursor changes, click the end of the clip and drag it to the right until you have created one repetition of the clip (through the end of measure 6).
+- Move the cursor over the end of the first Groove clip in Track 2 until a blue vertical line appears at the edge of the clip and the cursor looks like this ∮∮∮. - 2.
+When the cursor changes and the line appears, click the end of the clip and drag it to the right until you have created one repetition of the clip (through the end of measure 6).